strongloop/loopback-example-facade/README.md

 * **Account Number Generator:**
 Creates new account numbers
     - POST: /GenerateAccount
+    * interacts with core banking to generate account numbers

 * **Customer:**
 Creates new customers and queries customers
     - POST: /Customer
     - GET: /Customer ?CustomerNumber= &id=
+    * interacts with core banking to generate customer numbers

 * **Retail Account:**
 Creates new checking or savings account and queries retail accounts
     - POST: /Account
     - GET: /Account ?CustomerNumber=
     - GET: /Account ?AccountNumber=
+    * after creation of an account it creates a new account summary in core banking

+* **CashMonitoringReport:**
+handles calls to a cash transactions monitoring system to avoid money laundering
+    - POST: /Customer/CashReporting
+    - GET: /Customer/CashReporting ?CustomerNumber=

 * **Loan Account:**
 Creates new loan accounts and queries loan accounts
     - POST: /Account
     - GET: /Account ?CustomerNumber=
     - GET: /Account ?AccountNumber=
+    * after creation of an account it creates a new account summary in core banking

 * **Transactions:**
 submits transactions on accounts in core-banking
     - POST: /Transaction
     - GET: /Transaction ?AccountNumber=
-    ** Implements the needs of transactions on accounts.
+    * Implements the transactions on accounts.
-    A debit transaction in one account will result in a credit transaction in another account.**
+    A debit transaction in one account will result in a credit transaction in another account.

 * **AchTransactions:**
 submits ACH transactions for bank to bank transfer
     - POST: /Transaction
     - GET: /Transaction ?AccountNumber=
-    ** Implements ACH transactions.
+    * Implements ACH transactions, makes calls to ACH clearing house.

 * **SwiftTransactions:**
 submits swift transactions for international transfers
     - POST: /Transaction
     - GET: /Transaction ?AccountNumber=
-    ** Implements call to swift gateways.
+    * Implements call to swift gateways.

+* **CashTransactions:**
+handles teller transactions
+    - POST: /Transaction
+    - GET: /Transaction ?AccountNumber=
+    * after posting the transaction, notifies any Cash Reporting/Money Laundering/Cash monitoring system.

 * **Account Summary:**
 Updates summary data in core-banking, updated with monthly details for average balance, etc